Chris1320/SetupGuides-ArchLinux/README.md

 This guide assumes that you've successfully installed Arch Linux by following their [installation guide](https://wiki.archlinux.org/title/Installation_guide) which can be found in their [wiki](https://wiki.archlinux.org/).
 This guide also assumes that you've made a [non-root user](#Setting-up-a-non-root-user) in your system and is currently active, and you are currently connected to the internet.

-This guide will help you install the following:

 | Software                 | Description                                 | Link                                                                                        |
 | ------------------------ | ------------------------------------------- | ------------------------------------------------------------------------------------------- |
 | Hyprland                 | A dynamic tiling Wayland compositor.        | [Homepage](https://hyprland.org/), [GitHub](https://github.com/hyprwm/Hyprland)             |